cupools/lia/README.md

 }]
 ```

-To be simple, only when `src` has a single group that ends up with `/` will be considered to be a keyframe.
+To be simple, only when `src` is a single group name that ends up with `/` will be considered to be a keyframe sprite image, and each visible layers under the group is one frame with the same size.
 Otherwise `src` will match layers' name in `.psd` while invisible layers and groups are ignored.

 Currently to avoid get wrong size and performance of pictures, __each Photoshop layer that are expected to be outputed should be rasterized before running Lia__.
 It suggests to use Photoshop action to do the repeat works now.
 And the problem is probably to be resolve in the next version.